Ada-Developers-Academy/daily-curriculum/topic_resources/transferrable-skills/first-days.md

 - **You manage your experience at your internship**
   - Ada is here to support you when you need but it is your responsibility to manage your relationships with coworkers and day-to-day interactions
   - Give yourself attainable goals and track them
-- **Don't Forget** that you are now the lowest person in the ranks.
+- **Don't Forget** that you are now the new person!
 This is not to make you feel bad, but rather to help you manage expectations.
   - Your company has a lot of priorities to juggle, and try to be realistic about where your needs fall into those priorities